Home/NFL

 The San Francisco 49ers‘ pass rush took a massive blow after Nick Bosa got sidelined for the rest of the season after tearing his ACL.
-Naturally, it raises a question: Will Kyle Shanahan and the San Francisco team look to add reinforcements as the season wears on?
+Naturally, Kyle Shanahan and the San Francisco team are looking to add reinforcements as the season progresses.

 Watch What’s Trending Now!

-“I’m having a lot of conversations, a lot of good and productive ones,” the GM said.
+“I’m having a lot of conversations, a lot of good and productive ones,” general manager John Lynch said on KNBR on Thursday.
 “It is a premium position, so teams don’t like just letting those guys out the door when they’re good football players.
 So you have to identify the right guy that, number one, is going to help us.”

 ADVERTISEMENT